Nano-Core/Nano.Templates/Nano.Templates.Simple/README.md

 # Nano Templates Simple
-Simpple teplate service using Nano.
+Simple template service implementation, using Nano.

 The implementation covers the minimum effort to create a very simple application.
 Its a good initial template, easy to comprehend and adapt.

 #### Solution Structure
 Nano.Templates.Simple